viedoc/custom-reports/README.md

 - [Roadmap](#roadmap)

 ## Purpose and scope
-This repository aims to provide a development guide and additional support for creating custom reports for use in Viedoc Reports.
-This includes example report scripts, some troubleshooting guides, and tools for assisting with report development.
+The goal of this repository is to offer further assistance and a development guide for making custom reports that can be used with Viedoc Reports.
+This contains tools to help with report development, some troubleshooting advice, and sample report scripts.
 Details about Viedoc Reports and non-development aspects of custom reports can be found in the [Viedoc Designer User Guide](https://help.viedoc.net/c/e311e6/).

 ## Overview of the repository
-- documentation: This folder contains information and resources previously contained on the [eLearning Designer User Guide](https://help.viedoc.net/c/e311e6/) article entitled "Creating custom reports".
+- Documentation: This folder contains information and resources previously contained on the [eLearning Designer User Guide](https://help.viedoc.net/c/e311e6/) article entitled "Creating custom reports".
+The main information present on this reposiroty is described below.
-    - setting up the local environment
+    - Setting up the local environment
     - Details about input data available
     - Defining the output object
     - Environment (supported packages, blocked functions, and added functions)
     - Actions to avoid
     - Trouble shooting & common errors
-- examples & use cases:
+- Examples & use cases:
   - [Example reports](./example-reports/README.md): reports which have been developed for the [Phase II study design template](./example-reports/StudyDesign_VIEDOC-PHASE-II-TEMPLATE_2.0.xml) included in this directory.
 Formerly contained on the  [eLearning Designer User Guide](https://help.viedoc.net/c/e311e6/) article entitled "Custom reports examples".
   - [Functional reports](./functional-reports/README.md): reports which  can be added to any study without modification for additional monitoring functionality
   - [Graphing demos](./graphing-demos/README.md): basic examples of how to achieve certain layouts to be used as a guide when developing custom reports
-- utils: this folder contains additional tools that help in the report development and debugging process.
+- Utils: this folder contains additional tools that help in the report development and debugging process.
 Note that documentation for these functions is included in the [Dev guide](./docs/dev-guide.md)
-- - add brief discription of each util.

 ## Changelog
+2025-04-23: Link updates and general rewriting of content
+2025-04-04: Updated list specifiying supported packages
 2025-02: initial transfer of documentation and code from eLearning platform to GitHub, decisions regarding repo structure, minor updates to contents.
-2025-04-04: Updated list specifiying supported packages

 ## Roadmap
 - add information about report testing